moorepants/learn-multibody-dynamics/lagrange.rst

     constraint_bias = diff_constraint - diff_constraint.jacobian(qdd)*qdd

+We call the block matrix called the extended mass matrix, and the vector on the right hand side the extended dynamic bias.

 The method of the Lagrange multiplier can of course also be used within Kane's method.
 However,